SigNoz/signoz.io/docs/faqs/installation.md

 ### Where can I get the SigNoz Docker images?

-Find the SigNoz Docker images here: [https://hub.docker.com/u/signoz](https://hub.docker.com/u/signoz)
+Find the SigNoz Docker images here: <a href="https://hub.docker.com/u/signoz" rel="noopener noreferrer nofollow" target="_blank">https://hub.docker.com/u/signoz</a>

 ### Can I install SigNoz without Docker?

 No, it is not supported as of today.

-There's an existing issue on this [https://github.com/SigNoz/signoz/issues/392](https://github.com/SigNoz/signoz/issues/392)
+There's an existing issue on this <a href="https://github.com/SigNoz/signoz/issues/392" rel="noopener noreferrer nofollow" target="_blank">https://github.com/SigNoz/signoz/issues/392</a>

 Please add your use case on the issue so that we can understand how much community demand there is for this.